Bungamati is a small cultural heritage town in the Kathmandu valley.

 Even though just a 15 minute drive from the urban hustling of Ring Road, the highway that surrounds Kathmandu; Bungamati has maintained its medieval flair and elegance.
 As everyday more housing colonies are being constructed in the outskirts of Kathmandu to expand the urban swell of the capital; Bungamati and the neighboring Khokana has maintained its village-like atmosphere.
 The town is still surrounded by paddy terraced fields and thick forested hills beyond.
 The town itself is traditional in design and character.
 Small squares and ponds surrounded by three-storied houses.
 A majority of the houses are made of mud, clay and bricks with beautifully carved wooden windows in the unique Nepali look.
 Narrow streets paved with bricks all leading up to the main temple square.
 Packs of dogs walk around these streets as if keeping everything in order.
 Ducks and chicken just bask in the sun without caring about the people or vehicles passing by.
 Children playing their self-invented games outside with marbles and bamboo sticks.
 The young boys help their parents in the shops or just rebelliously hang out in the street corners, some of whom are unfortunately hooked to their mobile phones.
 The women are continuously engrossed in household chores and being the perfect hosts for the regular guests.
 The men are busy with their occupations; most of whom are farmers, wood carvers and carpenters.
 The elderly enjoy the sunlight and take care of the infants.
 Life was indeed medieval.

 However, with the April 25th earthquake and the resulting aftershocks that shook Nepal for an entire month; the future is uncertain for Bungamati.
-The beautiful white temple no longer dominates the temple square.
+The beautiful white temple is no longer dominating the temple square.
 Almost all the traditional houses have been marked red by the engineers which means they have to be demolished and cannot be lived in.
-The squares are filled with temporary shelters as several families live under the same roof.
+The squares are filled with temporary shelters where several families live under the same roof.
 The streets are filled with debris that piles up every day as the houses slowly get brought down.
 The dogs confused with the sudden change in environment bark at the large number of strangers.
-The ducks have to continuously compromise on their naps and make way for the vehicles forcing their way inside the narrow streets bringing in much-needed supplies.
-Children no longer enjoy the freedom to play around the now unsafe town and have to stay close to the worried parents.
-The women make adjustments to maintain some normalcy by preparing food for the family and guests with whatsoever they can.
-The men are morally and physically devastated with the destruction to their property and lifelong hard work.
-The elderly just cannot believe the change the earthquake has brought and contemplate the reasons for all the suffering.
+The ducks are having to continuously compromise on their naps and make way for the vehicles forcing their way inside the narrow streets bringing in much-needed supplies.
+Children can no longer enjoy the freedom to play around the now unsafe town and are having to stay close to their worried parents.
+The women are making compromises to maintain some normalcy by preparing food for the family and guests with whatsoever they can.
+The men are just morally and physically devastated with the destruction to their property and lifelong hard work.
+And the elderly cannot believe the change the earthquake has brought and contemplate the godly reasons for all the suffering.
 But the future is not all bleak.

 I was lucky to be introduced to a project by David Steele, an American friend from Webster University.
 ‘Rebuilding Bungamati’ aims to help maintain the cultural aspects of life in Bungamati and help in the sustainable development of this still beautiful town.
 The project was initiated by Kathmandu University students and faculty who were determined to help out immediately after the huge disaster struck.
 It grew each day and fortunately reached the knowledge of David who was enjoying the sun in Koh Chang, Thailand.
 He flew to Nepal the next day.
 We visited Bungamati in the evening on 22nd May, Friday and met with the project manager, Sujan Chitrakar.
 He kindly gave us a tour of Bungamati and explained the various operations that the project was already involved in.
 The warm greetings he received from the local people during the tour convinced us that the project had already made an impact in the lives of the people of Bungamati.
 At the end of the tour, he took us to one of the newly completed temporary shelters where students, volunteers and engineers were enjoying their much deserved meals at the end day of hard work.
 There he introduced us to the rest of the members of the project who were divided into various teams for construction, documenting, outreach, research and photography.
 We could not wait to get involved from the next workday.
 We met with some current Webster students, Aayush Shrestha and Suyash Gyawali, for dinner who were on summer vacations and invited them to join the project.
 Their enthusiasm matched ours.